 Discharge to public sewer is therefore the proposed solution, which has undergone a series of iterations in consultation with the LLFA and Water Authority.
-These iterations have been amended to take account of an agreed discharge run off rate.
+These iterations have been amended to take account of an agreed discharge run off rate and are agreed with the LLFA subject to implementation as agreed.